 3) Rapid results in 4 to 9 months.

-4) Clear Brackets and tooth-color wires are nearly invisable.
+4) Clear brackets and tooth-color wires are nearly invisible.

-5) Nothing to remember to do -- brackets are fixed to the teeth and work to align the
+5) Nothing to remember to do — brackets are fixed to the teeth and work to align the teeth 24/7.